Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 B.C.
 Rich Guitars

-U.S-made B.C Rich guitars from the late '80s came standard with either a Kahler Steeler, a Kahler cam-based tremolo, or Original Floyd Rose.
-Guitars could be special ordered with other options.
-Some guitars came with Gotoh tremolos including the Edge tremolo, more associated with Ibanez.
+U.S-made B.C Rich guitars from the late '80s came standard with either a Kahler Steeler, a Kahler cam-based tremolo, or an Original Floyd Rose.
+Additionally, B.C.
+Rich guitars could be special-ordered with other options including the Gotoh Edge tremolo (before Ibanez secured exclusive rights.)
 This USA left handed B.C.
 Rich Warlock from 1988 has the Kahler Steeler.

 Tom Anderson Guitars

-Tom Anderson Guitars often used Kahlers.
+Tom Anderson Guitars often utilized Kahler units.
 This 1991 Tom Anderson lefty has a Kahler Steeler.

-After an absence of 32 years, Gary Kahler re-released the Steeler in 2024 with engineering improvements and modifications.
+After an absence of 32 years, Gary Kahler reintroduced the Steeler in 2024 with engineering improvements and modifications.
 It is now a proprietary product.
 The new Steeler is available in two versions, including a version where you do not have to cut the ball ends off the strings.
-The Kahler Auto Latch, which allows one to switch the tremolo from floating to fixed via the tremolo arm, is an option as well.
-Lefties are available by special order.
-All products are made in-house in the USA.
-See Part 3: Proprietary Versions
+The Kahler Auto Latch, which allows the player to switch the tremolo from floating to fixed via the tremolo arm, is also an available option.
+All products are made in the USA.

 Gotoh